matitalatina/pokespeare-backend/README.md

 - I added cache on `/pokemon/{name}` endpoint to avoid 429 Too Many Request Error triggered by [Shakespeare translator](https://funtranslations.com/api/shakespeare).
 - I used [Nest JS](https://nestjs.com/) framework.
 - If you want to see it live, go to [https://pokespeare.mattianatali.dev/](https://pokespeare.mattianatali.dev/).
+- The `Dockerfile` uses multi-stage builds to optimize space.

 ## Installation